GET TESTED ON WORLD AIDS DAY

-Florida Department of Health in Orange County (DOH-Orange) unites with people and communities worldwide as we observe World AIDS Day on December 1, 2018, by showing support for people living with HIV and honoring those who have died from an AIDS-related illness.
-This year’s national theme is “Know your status.”
+World AIDS Day is on December 1, 2019.
+The Florida Department of Health in Orange County (DOH-Orange) unites with people and communities worldwide by showing support for people living with HIV and honoring those who have died from an AIDS-related illness.

 - Routine screening for HIV and other sexually transmitted infections (STIs) and implementation of CDC testing guidelines;

 - Increased testing among high-risk populations and providing immediate access to treatment as well as re-engaging HIV positive persons into the care system, with the ultimate goal of getting HIV positive persons to an undetectable viral load;

 - The use of PrEP and nPEP as prevention strategies to reduce the risk of contracting HIV; and